martkist/freech-lib-js/README.md

 ## 0.3.0

 * New query setting `queryId`.
 Can be used to mark multiple queries with a common id.
-With the `Twister.onQueryComplete(...)` function a handler can be registered that is triggered when the last query is completed. see examples/021_deep_fetching.js
+With the `Freech.onQueryComplete(...)` function a handler can be registered that is triggered when the last query is completed. see examples/021_deep_fetching.js

 ### 0.2.1